Nelson Piquet: 1991

-This was followed by the final win of his F1 career at Montreal in – again at the expense of longtime rival Mansell, whose Williams-Renault stalled past the old pits on the last lap while leading.
+This was followed by the final win of Piquet's F1 career at Montreal in – again at the expense of longtime rival Mansell, whose Williams-Renault stalled past the old pits on the last lap while leading.
 In late 1991, Piquet's teammate Roberto Moreno was replaced by Michael Schumacher, who remained for the rest of the season.
 He had talked to the Ligier and Ferrari teams about securing a drive, but Piquet then announced his retirement from Formula One in January 1992 to concentrate on his business activities.

 Other racing ventures

 Indianapolis 500 (1992–1993)

 Piquet attempted to race in the Indy car series and was hired by Team Menard to drive in the 1992 Indianapolis 500.
 He had taken to the track well, and appeared comfortable driving at high speeds despite never before racing on an oval.
 During practice, Piquet's car ran over a metallic piece of debris and drove through turn 3 at full speed.
 When driving through turn 4, Piquet abruptly took his foot off the pedal to enter the pit lane, which resulted in the car spinning and hitting the wall.
 Piquet suffered serious foot and ankle injuries and was forced to sit out the race.
 He returned after rehabilitation in 1993 and managed to qualify.
 He started in 13th position, but finished in 32nd, dropping out with engine problems after only 38 laps.